eliob37/Msi-mpg-x570-ryzentosh/README.md

 -gpu bios in option 2.can confirm no fan noise and good temperatures.(33 to 37without charge) -in bios pci generation in auto.

+UPDATE#2
+Update to catalina 15.6 easy.
+Adobe apps is crash.